Fill PDF forms

 )

-Fill image widgets
+Fill image field

-Fill an image field widget similarly to a signature field, using a file path, file object, or file stream.
+Fill an image field similarly to a signature field, using a file path, file object, or file stream.

-Consider this PDF and this image:
+To fill an image field, consider this PDF and this image:

 from PyPDFForm import PdfWrapper

-filled = PdfWrapper("sample_template_with_image_field.pdf").fill(
+filled = PdfWrapper(

 {